QuantEcon/lecture-source-py/source/rst/stationary_densities.rst

 It is convenient to think of this updating process in terms of an operator.

-(An operator is just a function, but the term is usually reserved for a function that sends functions into functions).
+(An operator is just a function, but the term is usually reserved for a function that sends functions into functions)

 Let :math:`\mathscr D` be the set of all densities on :math:`S`, and let :math:`P` be the operator from :math:`\mathscr D` to itself that takes density